Get Involved: Venues

 Participating venues must:

-- Sign up to the GNO pledge by displaying official Good Night Out posters in appropriate areas (e.g. toilets) and by displaying our training info in communal staff areas
+- Display official Good Night Out posters in appropriate areas (e.g. toilets) and display our training info in communal staff areas

 - Build the GNO approach into existing general safety policy through training offered by Good Night Out, either delivered directly (get in touch for costs) or through using our material